-Using one of the best password managers will make your life both easier and more secure.
-You won't need to remember a unique, long, complex password for every one of your online accounts.
+Having one of the best password managers around will make your life a lot easier and more secure.
+Instead of remembering dozens of passwords, you'll need to have just one unique, long, complex password that can unlock every one of your online accounts.

-Every password manager remembers your passwords for you, cutting down your risk when there's a massive data breach, and quickly generates new, strong passwords so you'll never have to reuse another one.
-The only password you'll need to remember is the single "master" password to the password manager itself.
+The password manager remembers your passwords for you and quickly generates new, strong passwords so you'll never have to reuse any.
+The only password you'll need to remember is the "master" password to the password manager itself.

 - The best antivirus software to protect your PC from malware